 1 Introduction

-[Editor’s Note: As SA.2488 provides characteristics for conducting sharing studies, a view was expressed that future contributions are welcome to qualify the difference between current and planned systems, and any regional differences (if any).]

-Over the past years the number of Earth observation satellites has significantly increased, and this trend is expected to continue in the future, thanks to initiatives like the development of new constellation projects from private or public-private-partnership, new government programs or the growing maturity of space agencies in a number of countries.
+Over the past years the number of Earth observation and remote sensing satellites has significantly increased, and this trend is expected to continue in the future, thanks to initiatives like the development of new constellation projects from private or public-private-partnership, new government programs or the growing maturity of space agencies in a number of countries.

-Driven by a growing demand for Earth observation data and images in the context of climate change and by the need for enhanced disaster early warning, prevention, preparedness, relief and recovery systems, these new projects, as well as the number of satellite networks submitted to ITU in the frequency bands allocated to the Earth exploration-satellite service for data downlink purposes, are increasing very rapidly.
+Driven by a growing demand for Earth observation data and images and by the need for enhanced disaster early warning, prevention, preparedness, relief and recovery systems, these new projects, as well as the number of satellite networks submitted to ITU in the frequency bands allocated to the Earth exploration-satellite service (EESS) for data downlink purposes, are increasing very rapidly.

-Among a few other frequency bands, the 7 190-8 400 MHz frequency range plays a key role for the downlink of Earth observation data and further development of tracking, telemetry and command for the operation of associated spacecrafts.
-This frequency range allows rapid data transmissions due to the available bandwidth, the available technologies and the existing ground station infrastructures.
+Among other frequency bands, the 8 025-8 400 MHz frequency band plays a key role for the downlink of Earth observation data and the 7 190-7 250 MHz frequency band supports the uplink of tracking, telemetry and command for the operation of associated spacecrafts.
+These frequency bands allow rapid data transmissions due to the available bandwidth, the available technologies and the existing earth station infrastructures.

-New constellations of Earth observation and new ground infrastructure deployments aiming to complement existing and future systems, are examples of the growing need for this band.
+New constellations of Earth observation and new ground infrastructure deployments, aiming to complement existing and future systems, are examples of the growing need for these bands.

-This Report contains characteristics of existing and planned systems operating in the Earth exploration-satellite service (EESS) in the frequency range 7 190 to 8 400 MHz (e.g., satellite

-systems from New space operators, how Earth Observation systems are evolving, what the next generation looks like or how new technologies like Artificial Intelligence are shaping the future), which are not described in other recommendations or reports, such as Report ITU-R SA.2488-0.
-Further information on new applications, deployment scenarios and technological developments are also addressed in the subsequent sections.

-This information can be used either to analyse potential interference from and to these satellite systems, to achieve operational compatibility or further considerations on other spectrum management issues.22 Overview of existing and planned EESS systems operated in the frequency range 7 190-8 400 MHz
+This Report provides characteristics not provided in other recommendations or reports, such as Report ITU-R SA.2488, and can be used either to analyse potential interference from and to these satellite systems, achieve operational compatibility or support further considerations on other spectrum management issues.
+Further information on new applications, deployment scenarios and technological developments are also addressed in the subsequent sections.2 Overview of existing and planned EESS systems operated in the 7 190-7 250 and 8 025-8 400 MHz frequency bands

 The Earth Observation sector has been rapidly evolving, complementing missions which usually rely on few relatively large satellites with constellations of smaller and usually cheaper satellites.
 Such a trend, expanded the focus from increasing spatial resolution to the search for better coverage and revisit time, with the aim of providing near-real time Earth Observation monitoring for all.
-Ever increasing amounts of data are being produced and Earth Observation, which once was limited to highly trained users, is becoming more accessible and ubiquitous.
+Ever increasing amounts of data are being produced and Earth Observation, which once was limited to highly trained users, is becoming more accessible.
 The service model of Earth Observation data providers is also expected to evolve from the provision of raw data (e.g., EO images of areas affected by natural disasters) to the provision of intelligent information (e.g., prediction and early warnings of surge-related natural disasters).

 This naturally translates into a massive increase of the amount of data generated by the Earth Observation systems, and therefore in an increase of the need of downlink capacity.